 I then decided to go for laser treatment, and had several sessions over the span of a year with no real success to show for it.
 Every time I went in for another 3 monthly check up, the podiatrist would recommend another course of laser treatment and tell me that there was still hope.
 I eventually decided not to go back and cancelled my follow up appointment.

-This was when I went searching again for other treatments and found a number of people, especially those with more stubborn, long term cases of toenail fungus, had been having success at clearing up their toenail fungus with Zetaclear.
-It’s a special mix of several naturally occurring oils that fight toenail fungus and clean up your toenails without nasty side effects that you apply to the nail, and a homeopathic spray that you spray under your tongue to help your body fight off the nail fungus from inside.
+This was when I went searching again for other treatments and found a number of people, especially those with more stubborn, long term cases, had been having success at clearing up their infection with ClearNail Pro+.
+It’s a special mix of several naturally occurring oils that fight infection and clean up your toenails without nasty side effects that you apply to the nail, and a homeopathic spray that you spray under your tongue to help your body fight off the nail fungus from inside.

-It’s about nine months since I started using Zetaclear, and while they don’t list it as being a preventative for toenail fungus, I’ve been using it once a week to try to fight off any potential new fungal infections.
+It’s about nine months since I started using ClearNail Pro+, and while they don’t list it as being a preventative for toenail fungus, I’ve been using it once a week to try to fight off any potential new fungal infections.

-As with any product, you should only buy it from a trusted source – at the moment, the only official outlet for Zetaclear is their web site.
-Don’t risk it by buying from eBay or anywhere else online – click here to go to their official web site and buy Zetaclear.
+As with any product, you should only buy it from a trusted source – at the moment, the only official outlet for ClearNail Pro+ is Amazon.
+Don’t risk it by buying from eBay or anywhere else online – click here to go to Amazon and buy ClearNail Pro+.

 Why you shouldn’t delay treatment